jwzhanggy/tinyBIG/docs/contact/sponsors.md

 After testing and evaluating these new methods, modules, and models, we will gradually incorporate them into the `tinybig` library.
 Mature models developed from the `tinybig` projects will be commercialized and published subsequently.

-We estimate that RPN v2.0 will be released by September 2024, with RPN v3.0 following by the end of 2024.
+We estimate that RPN v2.0 and `tinybig` v0.2.0 will be released before the end of 2024.